 Continually challenging the traditional “rules” and “standards” of BBQ, Scott will grill anything from lettuce and leeks to brisket and bread.
 He has written feature articles for both St. Louis and Feast Magazines, been quoted in the Wall Street Journal and appeared on countless television and radio spots in his hometown of St. Louis.
 He is recognized nationally as one of the Char-Broil All-Star Bloggers and writes for Sears at GrillingIsHappiness.com.

 Scott is a husband and father of three, residing in St. Louis home of the rib of the same name and the birthplace of the pork steak.
-When not blogging he works in IT as a defense contractor for the Veterans Administration.
+When not blogging he works in IT.

 Scott’s two main grills: Char-Broil TRU Infrared and a Kamado style grill he is not real happy with so he is in the market for its replacement.